 In the last decade, data science has gone from just a few scattered seeds to a growing forest.
-By 2020, it is thought that roughly 1.7 megabytes of new information will be created every second for every human being on the planet and by 2025 the Artificial Intelligence (AI) market will surpass $100 billion.
+It is thought that roughly 1.7 megabytes of new information are created every second for every human being on the planet and that by 2025 the Artificial Intelligence (AI) market will surpass $100 billion.
 Enter the Data Scientist.

 Read on for our guide on how to hire a Data Scientist, from the skills that are paramount to what should be focused on in the interview process.

 A Data Scientist combines technical and analytical skills to explore, spot and solve complex problems and patterns in a company’s data.
 Long gone are the days of leaving this part of the business to the short-staffed IT team, a Data Scientist’s job, day in day out, is to plug away at all data leads.

 Data Scientists are insanely curious and thrive when backed into tough problem solving corners.
 They need to stay one step ahead of analytical techniques (such as machine learning, the statistical learning algorithms used to extract intelligence from data) in order to collect and transform vast amounts of data into functioning formats to help business objectives.

 What skills to look for in a Data Scientist?

 The ideal Data Scientist candidate will have skills that fall under these umbrellas: mathematics/stats, engineering/programming and business/strategy.

 A junior candidate who has a degree in mathematics but no experience in a data science role, will have a strong foundation of basic statistics – such as correlation and regression analysis – even if they don’t yet have the machine learning element of the role.

 Someone with a more specific data science degree or even job experience in a similar role should also tick these boxes easily.